cabrerahector/wordpress-popular-posts/readme.txt

 == Changelog ==

+= 6.1.2 =

+- Fixes an issue where the [wpp] shortcode would get stuck at the loading animation.

 = 6.2.0 =

 **If you're using a caching plugin on your website, clearing its cache after installing / updating to this version is highly recommended.**